intel/RetailWorkloadOrchestrator/README.md

   docker stack deploy --compose-file=portainer-agent-stack.yml portainer
   ```

-  9. Get the IP address of this a node and connect to Portainer at `<IP Address>:9000`.
+  9. Get the IP address of this node and connect to Portainer at `<IP Address>:9000`.
 Create a username and password.
 Once logged in, click the "Primary" endpoint below and go to the "Swarm" link on the left navigation panel.

   10. On another node repeat steps 1 through 4.
 From Poratiner UI refresh the Swarm page to watch an aditional node be added.